jeapsilva/Deploying_MachineLearning_Models/Yolov3-FastAPI/README.md

 git clone https://github.com/jeapsilva/Deploying_MachineLearning_Models.git
 ```

-If you are unsure which method to use for cloning, use the first one.

 The `cd` command allows you to change directories.
 Assuming you are at the directory where you issued the cloning command, type the following on your terminal.
 ```bash
 cd Yolov3-FastAPI